iterait/emloop/docs/advanced/main_loop.rst

 Evaluation Lifecycle
 ====================

 Any stream may be evaluated leaving the model intact.
-There is only a single pass through the stream before cxflow terminates.
+There is only a single pass through the stream before emloop terminates.

 The whole process can be described by the following pseudocode.